abnoviello23/rabbithole/README.md

 ### Neo 2025 Hackathon Submission

 **RabbitHole** is an AI-powered visual knowledge exploration platform that transforms Q&A into interactive mind maps.
+Powered by agentic search using Exa AI and MCP tools, it gathers data from any source at any granularity.
 Ask a question, dive deeper with follow-ups, highlight specific text for contextual queries, and watch your curiosity branch into a beautiful web of connected knowledge.

 ---